The Cave (2005 film): Plot

-During the Cold War era, a group of Soviet and British plunderers drive to an abandoned 13th-century abbey in the Carpathian Mountains.

-Within the derelict abbey are many mosaics depicting mythological creatures and winged demons.
-The men wish to access the vaults beneath the floor, and set up a dynamite charge, but the entire floor splits beneath them and they fall through to the bottom of a vast cave system.
-The explosion also triggers a landslide which demolishes the abbey and covers the opening above the men.
-They descend further into the cave in the hope of finding a way out, and hear strange rattling sounds in the darkness.
+During the Cold War, a group of Soviet and British plunderers begin to excavate an abandoned 13th-century abbey in the Carpathian Mountains.
+As they set up a dynamite charge, the floor splits beneath them and they fall through to the bottom of a vast cave system.
+They descend further into the cave in the hope of finding a way out and hear strange rattling sounds in the darkness.

-Some time later in 2005, a team led by Dr Nicolai, with his associate Dr Kathryn Jennings and cameraman Alex Kim, are excavating the site of the former abbey.
-They find an opening and examine some of the curious mosaics which are still intact inside the ruins.
-After further research, Dr Nicolai discovers a river that stretches for miles inside the cave system.
-Local biologists believe the cave could contain an undiscovered ecosystem, so Dr Nicolai hires a group of American divers led by brothers Jack and Tyler McAllister – thrill seeking professional cave explorers who run a world famous scuba diving team.

-The divers arrive in Romania with a modified rebreather which allows a diver to remain submerged for up to 24 hours.
-The team includes rock-climbing professional Charlie, first scout Briggs, sonar expert Strode, and survival expert Top Buchanan.
+In the present, a team led by Dr. Nicolai, with his associate Dr. Kathryn Jennings and cameraman Alex Kim, are excavating the site of the former abbey.
+They discover mysterious mosaics and an expansive river inside the cave system.
+Local biologists believe the cave could contain an undiscovered ecosystem, so he hires a group of divers led by brothers Jack and Tyler McAllister.
+The team includes professional rock climber Charlie, first scout Briggs, sonar expert Strode, and survival expert Top Buchanan.

-The group descend on cables to the base camp they have set up below.
-Briggs is chosen to go into the river first to scout ahead.
-After following the river for two miles he sees something in the distance, but before he can provide more details the server crashes and he loses contact.

-Jack and the rest of the group press on, thinking the problem is simply an equipment malfunction.
-They eventually find Briggs safe downriver.
-But Strode is suddenly attacked and dragged away by a large, strange creature.
-As Strode fights for his life, he grabs on to his water scooter and turns it on full speed, but the creature latches on to Strode and pulls him back into a dark crevice.
-The water scooter speeds off on its own and crashes into the cave wall causing a rock fall.